North Carolina vs. Northern Iowa College Basketball Predictions & Picks - November 22

 North Carolina vs. Northern Iowa Predictions & Picks: Spread, Total - November 22

-Wednesday's contest at Imperial Arena has the North Carolina Tar Heels (3-0) matching up with the Northern Iowa Panthers (1-2) at 12:00 PM ET on November 22.
-Our computer prediction projects a 78-70 win for North Carolina, who are favored by our model.
+Wednesday's contest features the North Carolina Tar Heels (3-0) and the Northern Iowa Panthers (1-2) squaring off at Imperial Arena (on November 22) at 12:00 PM ET.
+This matchup, according to our computer prediction, will result in a 78-70 win for North Carolina.

-According to our computer prediction, Northern Iowa is a good bet to cover the spread, which is currently listed at 11.5.
-The two sides are projected to exceed the 148.5 total.
+According to our computer prediction, Northern Iowa is projected to cover the spread (11.5) versus North Carolina.
+The two teams are expected to come in below the 150.5 total.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!